PBWiseman/F1-pi-display/README.md

 - Run: flask run
 - Open a broadcast stream and a live timing screen in Multiviewer
 - If you want to run the server with debug updating run: flask run --debug

+## Other notes

+- As of 6/07/2024 the latest release of MVF1 that will install is 1.1.2
+- To upgrade a package without committing it to pipenv run: pipenv upgrade -package-
+- To update the pipenv with the upgrade run: pipenv update -package-

 ## Documentation